 Lotus Notes NSF, Outlook PST/OST, Exchange EDB, Outlook Express DBX, Eudora, EML (Microsoft Internet Mail, Earthlink, Thunderbird, Quickmail, etc.), Netscape, AOL and RFC 833

 Encryption: A process to render a file unreadable to unauthorized persons or devices.

 Extension, File Extension: Part of a file’s name, usually follows a “dot,” or period in a file name.
-Some operating systems, such a Microsoft Windows, depend on the extension to know what program is used to open the given file.
-Microsoft word documents, for instance have “.doc” as their extension.
+Some operating systems, such a Microsoft Windows, depending on the extension to know what program is used to open the given file.
+Microsoft Word documents, for instance, have “.doc” as their extension.

 Filename: The name of a file.
 Sometimes refers to the name of a file minus its extension.

-File Attribute: Properties associated with a file that are kept with the file directory listing.
+File Attribute: Properties associated with a file that is kept with the file directory listing.
 Such attributes include the date and time the file was last accessed, created, or modified,

 File signature: Information contained within a file that identifies its type, even though the file’s extension may have been altered.